mrcodefrost/kriminal_fashion_client/README.md

 - **OTP Login:** Login using OTP verification for quick and easy access.
 - **Address Management:** Add and manage delivery addresses for orders.

+### Usage

+- Browse through the catalog and select products of interest.
+- Add products to the cart and proceed to checkout.
+- Enter delivery address and make payment using the PhonePe gateway (in test mode).

+### Platforms

+- Android
+- iOS
+- Web

+### Technologies Used

+- Flutter
+- Firebase

 ### Installation